wp-plugins/pwaplusphp/readme.txt

 * Alpha version - initial release.

 == Upgrade Notice ==

+= 0.4 -
+* New config option for setting the album thumbnail size, redesigned settings page and ability to set trim lengths on settings page

 = 0.3 =
 * Upgrade to use filter in shortcode and for caption options in gallery view